 Preparing for a successful 2020 NPT Review Conference is an overarching priority.
-The treaty has proved to be resilient and effective.

-- Strengthening the global norm against nuclear testing by promoting the entry into force of the Comprehensive Nuclear-Test-Ban Treaty.
+- Strengthening the global norm against nuclear testing by the entry into force of the Comprehensive Nuclear-Test-Ban Treaty.

 - Developing an effectively verifiable treaty that bans the production of fissile material.

 - Developing credible multilateral solutions to verify future nuclear disarmament.

 - Measures to reduce the risk of accidental use of nuclear weapons.